LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/EComFinalRubric.md

 ## Receipt/Order Confirmation Page - 5pts
 Order Confirmation page has clean and professional looking CSS.
 Only accessible by logged in/authorized users.
 Contains a summary, by line item, of items purchased by the user, including order total.
 Receipt is emailed to user of summary of order.
 Text of email is professional

-## Personal Profile Page - 5pts
-Page consists of clean/professional CSS and Design.
-User is able to access their last 5 orders that were placed.
-Profile contains user's information for visibility.
-User has the ability to change basic information (not email) from profile page.
-New information successfully saves back to database and updates the user information appropriately.
-Personal Profile page is using the razor pages and is located in the "Pages" directory.

 ## Vulnerability Report - 4pts
 Repo consists of a vulnerability report that outlines at least 4 potential vulnerabilities.
 Vulnerabilities are formatted within the provided template and each section contains relevant and appropriate information.